snakemake/snakemake/docs/snakefiles/rules.rst

 Here we could restrict the wildcard ``dataset`` to consist of digits only using ``\d+`` as the corresponding regular expression.
 With Snakemake 3.8.0, there are three ways to constrain wildcards.
-First, a wildcard can be constrained within the file pattern, by appending a regular expression separated by a comma (you might want to use the `r` prefix for a raw string to suppress syntax issues, particularly for more complex regular expressions):
+First, a wildcard can be constrained within the file pattern, by appending a regular expression separated by a comma (you might want to use the `r` prefix for a raw string to avoid having to escape backslashes, particularly for more complex regular expressions):

 .. code-block:: python